Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Self-Reliant Scene Text Spotter

 \section{Self-Reliant Scene Text Spotter}

-Unlike typical scene text spotters that rely on text detection to acquire the precise boundaries of text instances for text recognition, \lyu{the proposed Self-Reliant Scene Text Spotter (\textbf{SRSTS}) takes anchor points as reference and conducts text detection and recognition in parallel.
-As a result, our \textbf{SRSTS} is able to decouple text recognition from text detection and reduce the dependence of text recognition on the detection performance, thereby circumventing the potential error propagation from detection to recognition.
-We will first present the overall framework of the \textbf{SRSTS}, and then describe how to estimate positive anchor points for text instances.
-Finally we will elaborate on the text detection and text recognition.}
+Unlike typical scene text spotters that rely on text detection to acquire the precise boundaries of text instances for text recognition, the proposed \textbf{SRSTS v2} estimates a positive anchor point for each potential text instances, and samples representative feature points around each anchor point by specially designed Sampling Module.
+Consequently, it conducts text detection and recognition in parallel based on the sampled feature points.
+Thus, our \textbf{SRSTS v2} is able to decouple text recognition from text detection and eliminate the dependence of text recognition on the detection results, thereby circumventing the potential error propagation from detection to recognition.
+In particular, Sampling Module is learned under the supervision from both tasks of detection and recognition, which allows for the collaborative optimization and mutual enhancement between two tasks.
+We will first present the overall framework of the \textbf{SRSTS v2} and then describe how to estimate positive anchor points for text instances.
+Finally, we will elaborate on the text decoding mechanism of our approach, including the sampling strategy by Sampling Module, concurrent text detection and recognition, and collaborative optimization between these two tasks.